warpfactorten/django-rest-framework-passwordless/README.md

 What this fork does differently:
 - it deletes inactive callback tokens
-- it allows to create a username for a new user
+- it allows to create a username out of email address or mobile number

 Original README text:
 ==============